Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

 If you’ve got a chatty class, use that to your advantage and increase student collaboration to drive engagement in your classroom.

-Provide your students with regular space to step away from the books and other solo activities to discuss what they’ve learned in small groups.
+Provide your students with regular space to step away from the books and other solo activities to discuss what they’ve learned in small groups through active learning.
 As well as breaking the silence, this provides your students with the ideal chance to learn from their peers and further enhance their understanding of the topic.

-Group projects and other collaborative learning activities will also help keep your chattier students engaged.
+Group work and other collaborative student learning activities will also help keep your chattier students engaged.
 Promethean’s ActivInspire lesson delivery software is designed to encourage students to work together with dual-user and multi-touch functionality for interactive displays.

 4. Give your students a say